Last updated 10 May 2022

 A child appearing in court as a defendant is able to instruct a lawyer to represent them in the same way as an adult.
 The child is the client and parents cannot override instructions given by the child.

-There are youth justice services centres throughout Queensland which have responsibility for children the court has sentenced to community-based orders (e.g. community service orders, probation orders) and those released from detention centres on conditional release orders.
-Offenders undertake a range of activities as part of their orders to address education, employment and health, and other issues relevant to the child concerned.
+The Minister for Children, Youth Justice and Multicultural Affairs has portfolio responsibility for the Youth Justice Act—the legislation that sets out how children who are said to have broken the law are to be dealt with.
+The Department of Children, Youth Justice and Multicultural Affairs (DCYJMA) is responsible for Youth Justice service centres and staff throughout Queensland, which have responsibility for children sentenced to community-based orders (e.g. community service and probation orders) and those released from detention centres on conditional release orders.
+Offenders undertake a range of activities as part of their orders to address education, employment, health and other issues relevant to the child concerned under the supervision of Youth Justice officers.

 As for all criminal matters, police are the gateway to the criminal justice system for young people.